NICMx/Jool/doc/usr/userspace-app.markdown

 Sessions mostly exist so the NAT64 can decide when BIB entries should die.
 You can also use them to know exactly who is speaking to your IPv6 nodes.
 In a future release you will also be able to <a href="https://github.com/NICMx/NAT64/issues/41" target="_blank">define filtering policies based on them</a>.

-When you create a static BIB entry, it's normally because you want to publish a service to the IPv4 network.
-Several IPv4 nodes might then talk to your server at the same time, and because the entry only stores local IPv4 address, they will all use the same one.
-For each BIB entry, there are one or several session entries.
-Each session entry describes one connection.
+Each BIB entry is a mapping, which describes the IPv4 name of one of your IPv6 services.
+For every BIB entry, there are zero or more session entries, each of which represents an active connection currently using that mapping.

-You can use this command to get details on each connection's relevant members.
+You can use this command to get information on each of these connections.

 About the operations: